sgrassie/sgrassie.github.io/_posts/2015/2015-04-15-gitlab-active-directory.md

 ---
 layout: post
+title: Gitlab and Active Directory
+description: Gitlab and Active Directory
+tags: ['asp.net','bootstrap']
+hidden: False
 published: 15/04/2015
-title: Gitlab and Active Directory
-category: asp.net, bootstrap
-metadescription: Gitlab and Active Directory
+ispublished: True
 ---
 [Gitlab](http://www.gitlab.com) is an open source 'clone' of Github, although I don't think it's much of a clone anymore, to be fair.
 The Enterprise edition has full Active Directory support, and the Community edition does not.